angelinopersia/papofic/src/models/README.md

-# Model naming process
+# Model creation

-The name of the model is composed of several parts:
+## Naming process

+Several details are necessary for the naming of the model:

 **1. Document type**